 When I first came to know about your miniature installations it reminded me of a poem of William Blake, ‘To see a world in a grain of sand / And a heaven in a wild flower / Hold infinity in the palm of your hand / And eternity in an hour.’
 How would you describe your work?

 Sometimes I think of it as a leap of faith where the imagined can be made real by sheer will.
 Maybe it’s the homeowner searching his lawn for the post-emergent weed in a heightened state of awareness, conjuring up visions of a dandelion.
 The imagined takes on an exalted significance and becomes synonymous with a journey for something greater.

 How much of your background in fine arts prepared you for this mode of artistic expression?
 When did this idea first catch your fancy?

 My time at the School of the Art Institute of Chicago most recently informs my current work.
-I was able to explore casting and molding processes, thermosets, plastics and other synthetic materials.
-Finally I could fabricate objects with a degree of fidelity and achieve extreme shifts in size and scale.
+I was able to explore casting and moulding processes, thermosets, plastics and other synthetic materials.
+Finally, I could fabricate objects with a degree of fidelity and achieve extreme shifts in size and scale.

-One of the advantages of my studio was that it was adjacent to the Art Institute, which students could enter any time they wanted.
+One of the advantages of my studio was that it was adjacent to the Art Institute, which students could enter anytime they wanted.
 I discovered there in the basement the ‘Thorne Rooms’.
-These miniature period rooms were re–created with naturalistic lighting in the walls of the darkened exhibition hall and viewed through panes of glass.
-Together with photographic images from home and garden manuals, optics and historical landscape painting, they became a source for inspiration.
+These miniature period rooms were recreated with naturalistic lighting in the walls of the darkened exhibition hall and viewed through panes of glass.
+Together with photographic images from home and garden manuals, optics and historical landscape painting, they became a source of inspiration.